torvalds/linux/Documentation/hwmon/peci-cpupower.rst

 -----------

-This driver implements a generic PECI hwmon feature which provides average power consumption readings of the CPU package based on energy counter.
+This driver implements a generic PECI hwmon feature which provides average power and energy consumption readings of the CPU package based on energy counter.

 Power values are average power since last measure given in milli Watt and will be measurable only when the target CPU is powered on.

+Energy values are energy consumption in micro Joules.

 Driver provides current package power limit, maximal (TDP) and minimal power setting as well.

 All needed processor registers are accessible using the PECI Client Command Suite via the processor PECI client.